Tafara-N/alx-react/0x00-Webpack/README.md

 - Directory: `0x00-Webpack`
 - File: `task_2/package.json, task_2/css/main.css, task_2/webpack.config.js, task_2/js/dashboard_main.js, task_2/public/index.html`

-3. Dev servers, modules, and tree shaking mandatory
+### 3. Dev servers, modules, and tree shaking

-Using the folder named task_3.
-Set up a development server:
+Using the folder named `task_3`. **Set up a development server:**

-Reuse the code from task_2.
+- Reuse the code from `task_2`.
-Modify the Webpack config to setup a development server running on the port 8564.
+- Modify the Webpack config to setup a development server running on the port 8564.
-Modify the Webpack config to set its mode to development.
+- Modify the Webpack config to set its `mode` to `development`.
-Add a script in the package.json to start the server and open the browser with npm run start-dev.
+- Add a script in the `package.json` to start the server and open the browser with npm `run start-dev`.

-Divide the code into modules:
+**Divide the code into modules:**

 Divide the main bundle into three modules. header should contain a header.css and header.js files.